ibm-messaging/mqperf/openshift/pidlimit-old.md

 ### Increasing the pid limit
 The default value for pids_limit in the CRI-O environment which OpenShift 4 now supports is 1024 user processes.
 This has been reduced from the default 4096 found in docker runtime environments.
 Whilst this is adequate for the vast majority of scenarios, there may be cases where this proves a limitation.
 It seems there isnt a straightforward approach to reconfiguring this value to support more threads.
-I initially tried to configure podPidsLimit in the same way as configuring maxPods, by the application of a KubletConfiguration:
+I initially tried to configure podPidsLimit in the same way as configuring maxPods, by the application of a KubeletConfiguration:
 ```
 apiVersion: machineconfiguration.openshift.io/v1
 kind: KubeletConfig